 How to Fix 554 5.7.5 Permanent Error Evaluating DMARC Policy

-Having a neutral SPF record can contribute to the "554 5.7.5 Permanent Error Evaluating DMARC Policy" issue.
+Having a neutral SPF record (or no SPF record) can contribute to the "554 5.7.5 Permanent Error Evaluating DMARC Policy" issue.
 Changing the SPF record to an appropriate setting can help resolve the problem.

 The importance of having an appropriate SPF record